zhaofeng0019/jemallocator/jemalloc-sys/README.md

   the error `yourlib.so: cannot allocate memory in static TLS block`, you'll likely want to enable this.

+* `disable_cache_oblivious` (disabled by default): when enabled, jemalloc is built with the `--disable-cache-oblivious` option.
+In that case, all large allocations are page-aligned as an implementation artifact.
+It may severely harm CPU cache utilization.
+However, the cache-oblivious layout has a cost of one extra page per large allocation which can be unfeasible for certain applications.

 ### Environment variables

 `jemalloc` options taking values are passed via environment variables using the